-- section 92 of the Code (possession of firearm knowing its possession is unauthorized); - section 95 of the Code (possession of prohibited or restricted firearm with ammunition); and - new section 104.1 of the Code (altering cartridge magazine).
+- possession of firearm knowing its possession is unauthorized (section 92 of the Code); - possession of prohibited or restricted firearm with ammunition (section 95 of the Code); - possession of computer data (new section 102.1 of the Code); and - altering cartridge magazine (new section 104.1 of the Code).

-2.1.4 Emergency Prohibition Orders (Clauses 4 and 6)
+2.1.7 Emergency Prohibition Orders (Clauses 4 and 6)

 Clause 4 of Bill C-21 adds section 110.1 to the Code, which creates a new regime for emergency prohibition orders.
-This new regime is also called the "red flag" law in the government's strategy to address gun violence.24 Under new section 110.1(1), any person may make an ex parte (without the other party present) application for an emergency prohibition order to a provincial court judge that would prohibit another person from possessing any firearm or certain other types of weapons, ammunition or explosive substances on the basis that the applicant "believes on reasonable grounds that it is not desirable in the interests of the safety of the person against whom the order is sought or of any other person that the person against whom the order is sought should possess any such thing."
-The application may be heard in private if the judge considers it necessary "to protect the security of the applicant or of anyone known to the applicant" (new section 110.1(3) of the Code).
+This new regime is also called the "red flag" law in the government's strategy to address gun violence.
+Under new section 110.1(1), any person may make an ex parte (without the other party present) application for an emergency prohibition order to a provincial court judge that would prohibit another person from possessing any firearm or certain other types of weapons, ammunition or explosive substances on the basis that the applicant believes on reasonable grounds that it is not desirable in the interests of the safety of the person against whom the order is sought or of any other person that the person against whom the order is sought should possess any such thing.

+The application may be heard in private if the judge considers it necessary "to protect the security of the applicant or of anyone known to the applicant" (new section 110.1(2)).